Phrogz/rb3jay/README.md

 	"album"  : "Northern Lights",
 	"genre"  : "Dance",
 	"year"   : 2010,
+	"length" : 447.752,
 	"rank"   : 0.4327
 }
 ~~~

+The `length` value is the duration the song in seconds.

 The `rank` value is the relative value of the song (based on complex voting),
 and is normalized between 0 and 1 (inclusive).